michaelrzhang/Tensorflow-Tutorial/assignment.md

 7. After training for a while (or something like every 1000 iterations), print out the accuracy of your classifier on the validation data.
 You will find tf.argmax to be useful.

-8. Improve your neural net!
+8. Improve your neural net architecture.
 Look up how to use convolutional layers, add more layers, use more sophisicated optimizers, and train for longer!